agn1kobi/agn1kobi/README.md

 ## Olá, I'm Roso/Ramanuj ☘️ 👯‍♀️

-I work with Node.Js, Typescript, Vue.Js, Java, C, Python, PHP and I like to play around with Go.
+I work with PHP, Node.Js, Typescript, Vue.Js, React.Js, Python.
+I've found that I cannot do side projects and I learn languages on the job with a good pairing partner.
+I'd like to learn Go next.
-I'm currently on the hunt for a job, something to do with Java, Go, or C# or Node.Js, something in the Netherlands.

 I love animals, and I want world peace :)